 Say ‘Tuscany’ to a sommelier and they’ll gush about the wine here.
 The region is home to the premium Brunello di Montalcino DOCG wines, made entirely with the unique variety of sangiovese found in the hilly municipality of Montalcino; Rosso di Montepulciano, DOC wines of the same region but aged to varying degrees; and the Bolgheri Super Tuscans, a range of DOC label reds produced in the Castagneto Carducci municipality.
 Perhaps most famous of all, the vast Chianti region produces wine cases by the millions each year.
 It originally stretched between Florence and Siena (Chianti Classico), but later encompassed surrounding provinces, with various rules regarding blends and titles.
 While blends differ, Chianti usually contains a high percentage of locally-harvested sangiovese grape – 70 per cent all the way up to 100.

-For an in-depth experience of this revered wine region, stay at a luxury villa in Tuscany which makes its own Chianti Classico, such as Belvedere or Villa San Leolino.
+For an in-depth experience of this revered wine region, stay at a luxury villa in Tuscany which makes its own Chianti Classico, such as Villa San Leolino.
 For Brunello di Montalcino DOCG wines, stay at Townhouse Montalcino, or the exceptional Rosewood Castiglion del Bosco.
 The Castiglion del Bosco estate offers a fantastic choice of restaurants and bars, as well as producing one of the best Brunello wines.
 For Super Tuscans, you can do no better than a stay at Villa Charme.